WHY CONDUCT A SKIN IRRITATION TEST?

 Skin irritation is defined as reversible damage to the skin following exposure to a single substance or mixture (e.g. finished product) for up to 4 hours.

-The test method is based on reconstructed human epidermis (RhE), which in its overall design mimics the biochemical and physiological properties of the upper parts of the human skin.
+The test method is based on reconstructed human epidermis (RhE), which in its overall design mimics the biochemical and physiological properties of the upper layers of the human skin.
 The test item is applied directly to the skin surface, providing a good model of “real life” exposure.
 Cell viability is measured by enzymatic conversion of the vital dye MTT into a blue formazan salt that is quantitatively measured after extraction from the skin tissues.
 Irritant test items are identified by their ability to decrease cell viability below defined threshold levels (below or equal to 50% for UN GHS Category 2).
 If the viability is greater than 50%, the test item is classified as Non-Irritant (no-label).

 TEST SYSTEM: RECONSTRUCTED HUMAN EPIDERMIS